Syntax Document

 arr

-arr is a fixed-size array, consistent with the data structure in C.
+arr is fixed-length array, same as data structure in C language.

 array[0] = 12